Physiotherapy Board of Australia - Audit

 (162 KB, PDF), effective 1 December 2016

-You must provide evidence of recency of practice activities you have undertaken which meet the requirements of the Board’s standard.
+You must give evidence of recency of practice activities you have done which meet the requirements of the Board’s standard.

 Public indemnity insurance registration standard